jxn628/airbnb-classification-model/README.md

 ## How to use This Model going forward:
 - OPM can take the data from new clients and run the model to determine whether they are performing at 5-Star level or not.
 - If they are, they should be able to obtain Superhost status and OPM can focus on helping them <b> maintain </b> everything that they are doing right.
-- If they are not a 5-Star rental unit, OPM can give them advice and help get them to 5-Star status.
+- If they are not an Elite Unit, OPM can give them advice and help get them closer to a 5.0 Overall Rating.

 <b>Caveats: </b>
 - No model is perfect, and this one certainly isn't.
 - This model relies on review scores from the 6 review categories. <b>If you don't have that data, the model does not perform reliably enough to be used.</b>